 Moving to Australia in 2013, Hansford commenced his career with the Van Haandel Group at Brisbane’s Stokehouse Q, punctuated by a brief stint at Gauge where the talented chef was awarded 2016 Brisbane Good Food Young Chef of the Year.
 Accepting the role of Head Chef at the iconic Stokehouse in Melbourne, Hansford lead the team to be honoured with a Chef’s Hat within a year.
 Returning back to Brisbane, Hansford then took the role of Executive Chef at Stokehouse Q where he further grew the establishment to two hats in 2020.

-Since Stokehouse Q closed its doors last year, Hansford has opened his first restaurant – Siffredi’s in the heart of Brisbane, with ex- Stokehouse employees Aleks Balodis and Stephen Overty in November 2020.
+Since Stokehouse Q closed its doors in 2020, Hansford has opened two restaurants – Siffredi’s and Rita’s Tequila and Taqueria Bar, both in the heart of Brisbane.

 Hansford has continued to deliver his innovative ideas from mind to plate.
 Leading by example in the industry, he prioritises and incorporates his commitment for sourcing and utilising local and sustainable produce, minimizing waste where possible and aiming to honour every ingredient in the dishes he creates.